haiwera-silk-cd/magento-devdocs/guides/v2.2/frontend-dev-guide/css-topics/css_debug.md

 where the following notation is used:

-* `%theme%`: your {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} code, conventionally should correspond to the theme directory name.
+* `%theme%`: your {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} code, conventionally should correspond to the theme directory name.
 * `%language%`: specified in the 'code_subtag' format, for example `en_US`.
 Only one locale can be specified here.
 To debug the theme with another locale, create one more theme declaration, having specified another value for `%language%`.
 * `%path_to_file%`: path to the root source file, relative to the `app/design/frontend/%Vendor%/%theme%/web` directory.
 You need to specify all [root source files of the theme]({{ page.baseurl }}/frontend-dev-guide/css-topics/css-preprocess.html#css_preprocess_terms).
 If your theme [inherits]({{ page.baseurl }}/frontend-dev-guide/themes/theme-inherit.html) from a certain theme, and does not contain its own root source files, specify the root source files of the parent theme.